phillipm-developer/PhillipMiguelMarkovic_T2A2/README.md

 * Medical_Information
 * Emergency_Contacts

-Based on the description provided, the childcare management system would require the following database relations:

-Tobe able to effectively access, traverse and maintain the integrity of this datbase the following database elations are required.
+To be able to effectively access, traverse and maintain the integrity of this datbase the following database relations are required.

 ### One-to-Many Relationship: Children to Guardians